-This 25-mile long stretch of road is part of the San Juan Skyway and is considered one of the most scenic drives in the entire United States.
+This 25-mile long stretch of road is part of the San Juan Skyway and is considered one of the most scenic drives in the United States.
 What’s best?
 The road passes right through some of Colorado’s most beautiful spots, including Ouray, Durango, Telluride, and Ridgeway.

-While the drive itself can be completed in just under two hours if you don’t stop, the best way to truly experience it is by treating it as a road trip and overnighting in each town to get to know each place a little better.
+While the drive can be completed in under two hours if you don’t stop, the best way to truly experience it is by treating it as a road trip and overnighting in each town to get to know each place a little better.

 We hope this list of amazing places in Colorado helped you plan your next trip!
 Even though listing each and every single destination bound to take your breath away in Colorado would be an impossible feat, these 11 places in Colorado are ideal for starting to plan your Colorado itinerary and experiencing the best the Centennial State has to offer.